neelaryan/c-assignments2/README.md

 ###	String Based

 (42).
 Write a program to print a normal input string diagonally where each character in the output will be in uppercase form.
-Example: The string “Bat” will be printed as
+Example: The string “Bat” will be printed as<br>
-   B
+...B<br>
-    A
+....A<br>
-     T
+.....T

 (45).
 Write a program to search a pattern from a text by K. M. P (Knuth-Moris-Pat) algorithm.